Maximum principles for stochastic time-changed Volterra games: Introduction

-Contrarily to most of the work in our bibliography (see e.g. \cite{Oksendal1}, \cite{FBSDEgames}), when working with this forward-backward stochastic Volterra integral equations (FBSVIEs) system, we do not make use of Malliavin derivatives.
-In fact, dealing with time-changed processes, we cannot directly apply the standard Malliavin calculus presented, for example, in \cite{DOP-book}.
-In this case one could use a conditional form of the Malliavin calculus, as presented in \cite{Yablonski}, but this would require to add some additional condition on the domain of our processes.
-For this reason we use a form of \textit{non-anticipating derivative} (NA-derivative) as done in \cite{DiNunno2,DiNunnoDerivatives,DiNunnoGiordano}.
-The NA-derivative introduced in \cite{DiNunnoDerivatives} for general martingales and then extended to martingale random fields in \cite{DiNunno2} is directly connected to the Itô integral and provides explicit stochastic integral representations.
-Moreover, being the domain of the NA-derivative the whole $L^2(P)$, we are able to overcome the domain restriction issues that would emerge from using the Malliavin calculus.
+Last but not least, differently from \cite{FBSDEgames} for instance, we do not make use of Malliavin derivatives.
+In fact, dealing with time-changed processes, we cannot directly apply the standard Malliavin calculus nor its Hida-Malliavin extension, see e.g. \cite{DOP-book}, because the driving noise is not Brownian nor of Poisson type.
+Still one may think of applying a conditional form of the Malliavin calculus, as presented in \cite{Yablonski}, but this would require to impose some additional condition on the domain of our processes, conditions that would be difficult to characterize since they would depend on the control process itself.
+At the current time there is no Hida-Malliavin type extension for conditional Malliavin calculus available, hence we cannot use either this approach in our work as it was instead done in the framework of \cite{Oksendal1}.
+For this reason we make use of the \textit{non-anticipating derivative} (NA-derivative) with Itô-type calculus.
+The NA-derivative, introduced in \cite{DiNunnoDerivatives} for general martingales and then extended to martingale random fields in \cite{DiNunno2}, is directly connected to the Itô integral and provides explicit stochastic integral representations.
+Moreover, being the domain of the NA-derivative the whole $L^2(dP)$, we are able to overcome the domain restriction issues that would emerge from using the (conditional) Malliavin calculus.
+See e.g. \cite{DiNunno2,DiNunnoDerivatives} and also \cite{DiNunnoGiordano} where the NA-derivative is used in the context of optimal portfolios.

+We also put notice that stochastic Volterra games are connected with forward-backward stochastic Volterra integral equations (FBSVIEs).
+Even though some authors provided some interesting results concerning FBSVIEs (see e.g. \cite{Oksendal1,Chen-Yong,Shi-Wang1}), the results in this paper stand out from those in bibliography by providing a different setting.
+This is achieved both by considering equations driven by a time-changed Lévy noise and by working under different information flows.

+In our work, we use partial information techniques.
+In fact, we work under a filtration $\bbF\subseteq \bbG$ regarded as \emph{partial} with respect to a filtration $\bbG$, containing in addition the future values of the time-change process $\Lambda$.
+Also, similarly to e.g. \cite{OksendalGames,TTK, FBGames}, we assume that the individual information flows available to each players are different.
+This is represented by taking two sub-filtrations $\calE^{(i)}_t\subseteq \F_t$, $i=1,2$.

+We provide sufficient maximum principle for non-zero sum stochastic games and we present a zero-sum game reformulation of these results as a particular case.